-10. Click Apply.

-A message appears asking to make changes the default.

-12. Click Yes.
+- 10. Click Apply.
+A warning message appears. - 11.
+Click OK.
+A message appears asking to make changes the default. - 12.
+Click Yes.

 If you create new setup files, they are created with the new AZedit default settings.
 However, you can also configure setup files independently of the AZedit settings as described below.